HarrySky/starlette-early-data/README.md

 # starlette-early-data

-Middleware and decorator for processing TLSv1.3 early data in Starlette
+Middleware and decorator for processing TLSv1.3 early data requests in Starlette

 ## What this package can do:
 - Detect if request is early data and mark it (`request.state.early_data = True`)
-- Deny all early data requests (pass `deny_all=True` when to `add_middleware`)
+- Deny all early data requests (pass `deny_all=True` to `add_middleware`)
 - Deny early data requests to specific endpoints (use decorator `@deny_early_data`)

 Example (`test.py`):